Do you ever feel like you’re always hiring?

 How high attrition rates could be a red flag for your business:

-- Resignations: Employees choose to leave for new opportunities, pursue higher education, or relocate.
+Resignations: Employees leave for new opportunities, higher education, or relocation.

-- Terminations: The company terminates an employee’s contract for reasons like performance issues, redundancy, or misconduct.
+Terminations: The company ends contracts due to performance issues, redundancy, or misconduct.

 - Seeking a new challenge or career advancement